 8. Discover Cardigan Bay

-Lampeter is only a few miles from the wonderful Cardigan Bay coastline with its clean and secluded beaches.
+Lampeter is only a few miles from the wonderful Cardigan Bay coastline with its clean and secluded beaches whether to repair or replace your heating system.
 A new footpath along the coast has recently opened.

 Aberaeron has two popular pebble beaches with soft sand exposed at low tide.
 Both can be easily reached by car or bus.